Cotton Gloves: A Complete Guide to Uses, Care, and Benefits

 Are cotton gloves suitable for handling chemicals?

 No, cotton gloves offer minimal protection against chemicals.
 Their porous nature means they are not designed to create a barrier against liquid or hazardous chemical exposure.
 Cotton gloves are best reserved for low-risk environments where the primary concern is basic abrasion and grip.
-For tasks involving chemical handling, it’s crucial to select gloves made from chemically resistant materials such as nitrile, latex, or specialized chemical-resistant synthetics.
+For tasks involving chemical handling, it’s crucial to select gloves made from chemically resistant materials such as nitrile or specialized chemical-resistant synthetics.

 Can cotton gloves be used for food handling?